 And we made sure to find engaging books to read aloud to our son at bedtime.
-We read a bunch of Roald Dahl books, a few classics, and My Father’s Dragon.
+We read a bunch of Roald Dahl books and a few classics, as well as My Father’s Dragon.

 That helped him figure out which type of books he liked, and which ones he found boring.

-Best Chapter Books for 1st Graders for Beginners
+Best Chapter Books for 1st Graders for Beginning Readers

 The Adventures of Sophie Mouse is a cute series about a little mouse who lives in Silverlake Forest with her friends.